stumpapp/stump/README.md

 ### Running the Seed Script

-During the next step, a seed will be run to create basic data for testing.
-At some point, this will not be a requirement, but for now, it is.
+A seed will be run to create essential starting data for development.
+At some point, server initialization logic will be added that will make this step optional, but for now it is required.
 If you are running the seed script, you can run the following for instructions:

 ```bash
 cargo seed --help